Dirt-Road-Development/rirrom-protocol/README.md

 ### Security and Liability

-The Rirrom Protocol contracts and code is WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The rorrim Protocol contracts and code is WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.